 - The Gifts of the Ignatian Heritage are posted in many of the residence halls near elevators and in lounges and hallways and form backdrops on the Commencement stage.
-A quilt metaphorically depicting the Gifts, designed by professor and associate dean Dr. Stephen Yandell, hangs on the wall between the Library and the Conaton Learning Commons - The Seal of the Society of Jesus on Bellarmine Chapel is visible from the east entrance to the campus and it decorates the Hoff Dining Hall, the main dining facility - Campus statues of Saints Ignatius Loyola, Francis Xavier, Francis of Assisi, Robert Bellarmine, Mother Teresa and the Shrine of Our Lady of Victory - Banners of the Student Commitment hang on both sides of Justice Hall. - Crosses created by local artist David Camelle hang in each classroom - The Adsum collection of original paintings on the Life of Ignatius Loyola by alumna Holly Schapker '92 adorn the Center for Mission and Identity
+A quilt metaphorically depicting the Gifts, designed by professor and associate dean Dr. Stephen Yandell, hangs on the wall between the Library and the Conaton Learning Commons. - + The Seal of the Society of Jesus on Bellarmine Chapel is visible from the east entrance to the campus and it decorates the Hoff Dining Hall, the main dining facility. - ◆ A Peace Garden and a memorial to the Universidad Centroamericana martyrs sit on the north side of Bellarmine Chapel. - + Campus statues of Saints Ignatius Loyola, Francis Xavier, Francis of Assisi, Robert Bellarmine, Mother Teresa and the Shrine of Our Lady of Victory beautify the campus. - + Banners of the Student Commitment hang on both sides of Justice Hall. - + Crosses created by local artist David Camelle hang in each classroom. - The Adsum collection of original paintings on the Life of Ignatius Loyola by alumna Holly Schapker '92 adorn the Center for Mission and Identity.

-These and other sites are listed, with reflection prompts, in our "Mission Mile" walking path on the Buildings, Statues and Beauty webpage; see both at xavier.edu/missionmile.
+These and other sites are listed, with reflection prompts, in our "Mission Mile" walking path on the Buildings, Statues, and Beauty webpage; see both at xavier.edu/missionmile.

-In addition to physicality, Xavier's JesuitResource.org and associated e-newsletter expresses the mission across the international network.
+In addition to physicality, Xavier's JesuitResource.org and associated e-newsletter express the mission across the international network.

-The philosophy of mission activation at Xavier is this: Everyone contributes to the culture of the University; thus, everyone contributes to the culture of the Jesuit mission and identity.
-All members - faculty, staff, students, trustees, alumni both lay and Jesuit - activate the mission in ways fitting their personhood.

-Evaluation results to underscore this point: "I understand how my job contributes to the institution's mission" received the highest positivity rating (88%) of all items on the Great Colleges to Work For survey from Xavier respondents.
-The rate on this item from Black/African American identifying employees and those completing the survey from the College of Nursing and the College of Professional Science was 100%.

-The mission commitments of the Board of Trustees, the Senior Leadership Council and the Division of Mission and Ministry have been outlined through a communal process resulting in an "Our Way of Proceeding in Spirit, Heart and Practice' document that guides the specific groups.
+- The philosophy of mission activation at Xavier is this: Everyone contributes to the culture of the University; thus, everyone contributes to the culture of the Jesuit mission and identity.
+All members faculty, staff, students, trustees, alumni both lay and Jesuit activate the mission in ways fitting their personhood. - ★ Evaluation results to underscore this point: "I understand how my job contributes to the institution's mission" received the highest positivity rating (88%) of all items on the Great Colleges to Work For survey from Xavier respondents.
+The rate on this item from Black/African American identifying employees and those completing the survey from the College of Nursing and the College of Professional Science was 100%. - The mission commitments of the Board of Trustees, the Senior Leadership Council and the Division of Mission and Ministry have been outlined through a communal process resulting in an "Our Way of Proceeding in Spirit, Heart and Practice" document that guides the specific groups.
+Similarly, the Provost Area Leadership team has developed and updated their "How we Practice the Gifts of Our Ignatian Heritage" document to reflect its current practices and aspirations.